Shadow in each Archetype

 In this archetype, the shadow usually appears as caregivers perceive the world based on this ultimate good of moral duty.
-Being unable to serve this moral duty of helping others can result to the caregiver’s dissatisfaction.
+Being unable to serve this moral duty of helping others can result in the caregiver’s dissatisfaction.

-The problem is that this feeling of resent or pity is a manifestation of the shadow.
+The problem is that this feeling of resentment or pity is a manifestation of the shadow.
 What the caregiver fails to understand is that as one person lives, he is an individual who must learn to love his/her own self.

 This is crucial for the survival of any individual, with no exemption to the caregiver.
 After all, we are human beings who need to be loved, nourished, and appreciated.